Alchemist-X/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 To understand quantum vulnerability, we need to establish one fundamental principle: quantum computers can break public keys, but they cannot easily break the cryptographic hashes of those keys.
 This distinction is crucial because it determines which funds are at risk.

-Think of it like this: a Bitcoin address is like a safe whose combination (the public key) isn't revealed until you open it.
-Once you open the safe, anyone listening can record your combination.
+Think of it like this: a Bitcoin address is like a safe whose combination (the public key) isn't revealed until someone opens it.
+Once the safe is opened, anyone listening can record the combination.
 Today's eavesdroppers can't use that combination to break into safes, but when quantum "lockpicks" arrive, they can replay those recorded combinations to steal whatever remains inside.

 ### Why Legacy Bitcoin Addresses Are More Vulnerable